-To answer RQ2, first, we compared the code distributed in PyPI artifacts with the corresponding source code repositories.
-Figure 5 shows that 65% of artifacts and 22% of files present in PyPI have changes with respect to the source code repository.
+- (a) #Files differing between source and package - (b) #Lines differing between source and package present in PyPI have changes with respect to the source code repository.
 I.e., they might have malicious code injected during the package release process.
 However, only 5.8% of artifacts and 2.6% of files have changes in Python files, while 59% of artifacts and 19% of files have changes in other files.
 These findings suggest that it might be promising to limit the process checking for malicious injections to those artifacts and files that have discrepancies, as the other artifacts cannot have malicious injections during the release process.
-In this paper, we

-Table 9: Differences between package artifacts and their source code repositories focus on the changed Python files as they might be the target of attackers for injecting executable malicious commands.
+In this paper, we focus on the changed Python files as they might be the target of attackers for injecting executable malicious commands.